-The Progressives, whose leader Tomislav Nikolic faces incumbent Boris Tadic in a presidential runoff election on May 20, don’t recognize official results, which also gave it 73 of parliament’s 250 seats, spokesman Vuk Fatic said by phone today in Belgrade.
-Tadic’s ruling Democrats and their ally the Socialists won a combined 111 mandates and have started talks on forming a coalition Cabinet.
+The Progressives, whose leader Tomislav Nikolic faces incumbent Boris Tadic in a presidential runoff election on May 20, don’t recognize the official results that gave the party 73 of parliament’s 250 seats, spokesman Vuk Fatic said by phone today in Belgrade.
+Tadic’s ruling Democrats and their Socialist allies won a combined 111 seats and have started talks on forming a coalition.

 The outcome of the vote may determine whether Serbia keeps striving for European Union membership or turns east for political and economic ties under Nikolic’s leadership.

 “The protests will start tomorrow and will be held daily, across the country,” against the alleged tampering with ballots and voting lists that hurt the Progressives, Fatic said.
-Tadic has rejected claims that it rigged voting lists and stuffed ballot boxes.
+Tadic has rejected the claims.

 “At some polling stations there weren’t enough ballots, while at others there were too many,” said Jene Maglai of the Alliance of Vojvodina Hungarians, which represents Serbia’s ethnic Hungarian minority.

-Nikolic, who favors economic and political support from Russia, won 25.05 percent in the first round of the presidential vote, which took place on May 6 at the same time as the parliamentary balloting.
-Tadic, who oversaw Serbia’s successful candidacy for EU entry, won 25.32 percent.
+Nikolic, who favors economic and political support from Russia, won 25.1 percent in the first round of the presidential vote.
+Tadic, who oversaw Serbia’s successful candidacy for EU entry, won 25.3 percent.